faizanzafar40/Predictive-Analytics-in-Healthcare-for-Diabetes-Prediction/README.md

 [Faizan Zafar](https://faizanzafar40.github.io/), Saad Raza, Muhammad Umair Khalid, Muhammad Ali Tahir

-This repository includes the code for the paper:
+This repository includes source code for the paper:

 '**Predictive Analytics in Healthcare for Diabetes Prediction**', In Proceedings of the 2019 9th International Conference on Biomedical Engineering and Technology (ICBET' 19).
 ACM, New York, NY, USA, 253-259.
 2019. [[DOI]](https://doi.org/10.1145/3326172.3326213)